 Both Thinkster Math and Mathnasium offer a personalized approach to helping children improve their math skills.
-In the sections below, we’ll take a look in more detail at the similarities and differences in Mathnasium and Thinkster Math’s subscription plans, and student and parent experience.
+In the sections below, we’ll take a deeper look at the similarities and differences in Mathnasium and Thinkster Math’s subscription plans, and student and parent experience.

 Subscription Plans – Thinkster Math vs Mathnasium Math